Use production logging¶

 Make sure clients cannot request an inordinate amount of resources from your server.

-request limitsso that no request will consume too much memory or too much time
+Set the WMS request limits so that no request will consume too much memory or too much time

-For extra security, make sure that the connection to the datastore that is open to all is through a user who has read-only permissions.
+Basic.
+For extra security, we recommend any database access use datastore credentials providing read-only permissions.
 This will eliminate the possibility of a SQL injection (though GeoServer is generally not vulnerable to that sort of attack).

 Cache your data¶